Trusted WordPress tutorials, when you need them most.

 Cost of WordPress site with more features

 We always recommend our users start small and then add more features as their website grows.
-This way, you will not be paying for anything that you don’t really need.
+This way, you’re not paying for things you don’t really need.

-As you add more features to your website, your website cost will start to increase.
+As you add more features to your website, your costs will start to increase.

 You can continue to use Bluehost for WordPress hosting to keep the cost low and get a free domain name.

-However, since you will be adding more features to your website, it may make sense to get a more powerful hosting configuration like SiteGround’s GoGeek plan.
+However, as you add more features to your website, it may make sense to get a more powerful hosting configuration like SiteGround’s GoGeek plan.
 This will cost you a little more, but it comes with premium features like staging, faster performance, and can handle up to 100,000 visitors per month.

 You can use our SiteGround coupon to get 83% off for the first year of your hosting.

-You can also go for a premium WordPress template for your site.
+You can also invest in a premium WordPress template for your site.
 Unlike free WordPress templates, these templates come with extra features and priority support.
-See our expert selection of the best responsive WordPress themes for some great premium templates that you can use.
+For some great premium templates, see our expert selection of the best responsive WordPress themes.

 Features